Valentine's Day: India

 Valentine's Day has been strongly criticized from a postcolonial perspective by intellectuals from the Indian left.
 The holiday is regarded as a front for "Western imperialism", "neocolonialism", and "the exploitation of working classes through commercialism by multinational corporations".
 It is claimed that as a result of Valentine's Day, the working classes and rural poor become more disconnected socially, politically, and geographically from the hegemonic capitalist power structure.
 They also criticize mainstream media attacks on Indians opposed to Valentine's Day as a form of demonization that is designed and derived to further the Valentine's Day agenda.

 Right wing Hindu nationalists are also hostile.
-In February 2012, Subash Chouhan of the Bajrang Dal warned couples that "They cannot kiss or hug in public places.
+In February 2012, Subash Chouhan of the Bajrang Dal warned couples: "They cannot kiss or hug in public places.
 Our activists will beat them up".

 He said "We are not against love, but we criticize vulgar exhibition of love at public places".

-According to The Hindu in February 2023, the Animal Welfare Board of India appealed to Indians to celebrate 14th February as "Cow Hug Day" for "emotional richness" and to increase "individual and collective happiness."
-The newspaper referenced the sacredness of cows as being equivalent to one's mother in Indian culture, and further rued "..
-Vedic traditions are almost on the verge of extinction due to the progress of western culture over time.
-The dazzle of western civilization has made our physical culture and heritage almost forgotten".
-According Rhea Mogul of CNN, a 2017 photo series Indian women sporting cow masks by activist Sujatro Ghosh portrays a society in which cows are more valued than women.
+According to The Hindu in February 2023, the Animal Welfare Board of India appealed to Indians to celebrate February 14 as "Cow Hug Day" for "emotional richness" and to increase "individual and collective happiness."
+The newspaper referenced the sacredness of cows as being equivalent to one's mother in Indian culture, and further rued: "..
+Vedic traditions are almost on the verge of extinction due to the progress of Western culture over time.
+The dazzle of Western civilization has made our physical culture and heritage almost forgotten".

+According to Rhea Mogul of CNN, a 2017 photo series Indian women sporting cow masks by activist Sujatro Ghosh portrays a society in which cows are more valued than women.
 Mogul says authorities had advanced the idea to rebrand Valentine's Day as "Cow Hug Day".
 Mogul says, "But the move seems to have failed and later retracted after it prompted a rush of internet memes, cartoons and jokes by TV hosts about the importance of consent."
 Media outlets like NDTV mocked the government's plan by underlining the importance of the consent of cows before hugging them.
 Mogul says critics say cow-worship has been politically manipulated by cow vigilante motivated by conservative BJP's majoritarian politics to harass minorities with allegations of disrespect of cows or cow slaughter.